-When you or your loved one suffers an injury, you want to do everything in your power to prove that the at-fault party was negligent.
+When you or your loved one suffers an injury, you want to do everything in your power to prove the at-fault party was negligent.
 However, often those injured don’t understand the definition of negligence under Georgia law – let alone proving fault.

 Many want to better understand how the system works and determine if their case involves negligence.
 Fortunately, we’ve put together the following explanation, which we call, “Negligence 101.”

 Negligence is the most common basis for personal injury lawsuits.
 It occurs when someone acts carelessly (or negligently).
 This then results in injury or property damage and destruction.